davegarvey/tyk-jenkins-cicd-sync/readme.md

 1. Dev uses tyk-sync to `dump` their updated API/Policies from their local Tyk installation to disk
 1. Dev uses git to commit change to the new branch
 1. Dev uses Jenkins to build
-1. Jenkins runs tests but does not deploy as change is in a branch
-1. If test fails then go back to step 3
+1. Jenkins runs tests but does not deploy as change is in a branch, if test fails then go back to step 4
 1. Dev uses git to create pull request to merge branch into master
-1. Jenkins detects change to source, triggers build
-1. If tests fail then go back to step 3
+1. Jenkins detects change to source, triggers build, if tests fail then go back to step 4
 1. Jenkins uses tyk-sync to `sync` updates into target environment

 ### Example